 How we Learn

-Activate specializes in art, hands-on learning, and dyslexia support.
+Activate specializes in art, hands-on learning, and literacy.
 We foster joy and academic, creative, and emotional growth through teacher-directed and self-directed learning.

-Students thrive due to our low staff-to-student ratio, cross-curricular integration, engaging content, art focus, field trips, hands-on projects, research-based and data-driven core curriculum, relaxed atmosphere, and long recesses.
-Our spacious, thoughtfully arranged space allows kids to freely explore art, music, engineering, books, puzzles, and more.
+Students thrive due to our art focus, low staff-to-student ratio, cross-curricular integration, engaging content, field trips, hands-on projects, research-based and data-driven core curriculum, relaxed atmosphere, and long recesses.
+Our calming, comfortable, thoughtfully arranged space allows kids to freely explore art, music, engineering, books, puzzles, and more.

 We have no homework, screen-based curriculum, or lengthy standardized tests.